Olibanic acid

-Olibanic acid is an organic compound that is naturally found in frankincense.
-Even though it is present in smaller concentrations than other components, it has a highly potent odor and is believed to be one of the key components responsible for the distinctive smell of frankincense.
-Both the (1S,2S)-(+)-trans and (1S,2R)-(+)-cis enantiomers are present and have similar but not identical "old church"-like odors.
+Olibanic acid is a pair of organic compounds with the formula CH3(CH2)7(C3H4)CO2H.
+These are cyclopropane fatty acids.
+Although present at lower concentrations than other components, they have a highly potent odor and are thought to contribute the distinctive smell of frankincense.
+The (1S,2S)-(+)-trans and (1S,2R)-(+)-cis diastereomers have similar but nonidentical "old church"-like odors.
+Because of the cyclopropane ring, these compounds are conformationally constrained analogues of 2-methylundecanoic acid, a fragrance marketed under the name Mystikal.